neondatabase/website/content/docs/introduction/usage-metrics.md

 | Scale      | 50 GiB     |
 | Enterprise | Larger sizes |

-Extra storage is available with the [Scale](/docs/introduction/plans##scale) plan.
-Extra storage is billed for in units of 10 GiB for $15 each.
-For example, the Scale plan has an allowance of 50 GiB included in the plan's monthly fee.
-For example, if you go over 50 GiB of storage by a few GiBs, you would be automatically billed an extra $15 for a 10 GiB unit of storage.
-If you go over by more than 10 GiB, you would be billed for two 10 GiB units of storage, and so on.
+Extra storage is available with the [Scale](/docs/introduction/plans##scale) plan and is billed for in units of 10 GiB at $15 each.

-### What is "storage" in Neon?

-Neon storage uses copy-on-write branching to keep storage size as small as possible.
-This can make it hard to visualize "how big is my database", since branches with a shared history don't immediately add to storage.
-Storage size is a combination of your total data plus the shared change history that is used to enable branching-related features like [point-in-time restore](/docs/introduction/point-in-time-restore), [query testing](/docs/guides/branching-test-queries), and [reset from parent](/docs/manage/branches#reset-a-branch-from-parent).

 ### Storage details

 _Storage_ is the total volume of data and history stored in Neon, measured in gibibytes (GiB).
 It includes the following:

-- **Current data size**
+- **Data size**

   The size of all databases in your Neon projects.
 You can think of this as a _snapshot_ of your data at a point in time.

 - **History**

-  Neon retains a history of changes for all branches to support _point-in-time restore_.
+  Neon retains a history of changes for all branches to support _point-in-time restore_ and _branching_.

   - _Point-in-time restore_ is the ability to restore data to an earlier point in time.
 Neon retains a history of changes in the form of WAL records.
 You can configure the history retention period.
 See [Point-in-time restore](/docs/introduction/point-in-time-restore).
 WAL records that age out of the history retention period are evicted from storage and no longer count toward storage.
-  - A _database branch_ is a virtual snapshot of your data at the point of branch creation combined with WAL records that capture the branch's data change history from that point forward.
+  - A _branch_ is a virtual snapshot of your data at the point of branch creation combined with WAL records that capture the branch's data change history from that point forward.
     When a branch is first created, it adds no storage.
 No data changes have been introduced yet, and the branch's virtual snapshot still exists in the parent branch's _history_, which means that it shares this data in common with the parent branch.
 A branch begins adding to storage when data changes are introduced or when the branch's virtual snapshot falls out of the parent branch's _history_, in which case the branch's data is no longer shared in common.
 In other words, branches add storage when you modify data or allow the branch to age out of the parent branch's _history_.

     Database branches can also share a _history_.
 For example, two branches created from the same parent at or around the same time share a _history_, which avoids additional storage.
 The same is true for a branch created from another branch.
 Wherever possible, Neon minimizes storage through shared history.
 Additionally, to keep storage to a minimum, Neon takes a new branch snapshot if the amount of data changes grows to the point that a new snapshot consumes less storage than retained WAL records.

-The **Storage** is calculated in gibibytes (GiB), otherwise known as binary gigabytes.
+**Storage** is calculated in gibibytes (GiB), otherwise known as binary gigabytes.
 One gibibyte equals 2<sup>30</sup> or 1,073,741,824 bytes.

 ## Compute